SciML/Catalyst.jl/docs/src/model_simulation/simulation_plotting.md

 ```
 we designate a box-style frame, and remove the faint background grid, for all subsequent plots in this tutorial.

-A useful option unique to Catalyst (and other DifferentialEquation-based) plots is `idxs`.
+A useful option unique to Catalyst (and other DifferentialEquations.jl-based) plots is `idxs`.
 Its input is a vector, listing all the species (or quantities) that should be plotted.
 I.e.
 ```@example simulation_plotting
 plot(sol; idxs = [:X])
 ```